andybp85/GERasterCreator/README.md

 [A novel approach to mapping land conversion using Google Earth with an application to East Africa](http://www.sciencedirect.com/science/article/pii/S1364815215001747)

-This rewrite implents ES2015 (w/ Babel), Webpack, Sass, Ava for testing, and Flow for type checking.
+This rewrite implents Google Maps (as Earth is deprecated and no longer works), ES2015 (w/ Babel), Webpack, Sass, Ava for testing, and Flow for type checking.

 #### Resources
 * [Ava: Futuristic test runner](https://github.com/avajs/ava)